mrHock89/JAvaScript/README.md

 - Non-primitive

 <hr />

 ### Primitive:

 > "Primitive data types are call by vale."
-JavaScript

 > "JavaScript is the world's most misunderstood programming language." - Douglas Crockford